KatYosTunisia/dataGeneration_GlassesSegmentation/README.md

 ---
 -make sure yoy have at minimum 4 cuda gpu vram ,if you dont have you can can simply use the jupyter notebook.
 -add your dataset to data folder with mask and image folders (maeke sure image and its correspond mask have the smae id )
 -install requirements.txt (use python 3.8)
+-create a wandb account and create an project, then change wandb connection in train.py file (or in train section if you use jupyter notebook)
 <pre>

 $python3 -m venv yourenv